 - Beautiful - Full color seed packets of English Daisy flowers (Bellis perennis).
 This annual variety produces a mix of beautiful white, pink, rose and red blossoms with large yellow centers.
 Enjoy outdoors in the garden or grow indoors with sufficient light.
-Minimum of 150mg per packet.
+Minimum of 150 mg per packet (about 1200 seeds).

 Planting English Daisies

 You need to know that the English daisy typically germinates and produces leaves in its first growing year.
 Only after this period, usually in the following spring, will it start to produce flowers.
 If you want to add a dash of colour to your garden as quickly as possible, the best option is to purchase plants that already have blooms from a nursery or market.

 When it comes to its growing medium, the English daisy performs best in rich, loamy soils that feature excellent drainage.
 In terms of soil pH, it can tolerate a wide range from acidic to slightly alkaline, though it prefers those that are more on the acidic side.